 To date there are no known mechanisms of resistance to penicillin or amoxicillin in Streptococcus pyogenes.

-MOXATAG (amoxicillin extended-release tablets) has been shown to be active in vitro against isolates of the microorganism S. pyogenes and in clinical infections as described in the INDICATIONS section.
+Amoxicillin has been shown to be active in vitro against isolates of the microorganism S. pyogenes and in clinical infections as described in the INDICATIONS AND USAGE section.

 The following in vitro data are available, but their clinical significance is unknown.
 At least 90% of the following microorganisms exhibit an in vitro minimum inhibitory concentration (MIC) less than or equal to the susceptibility breakpoint of amoxicillin (as determined by susceptibility tests using the class representative agents penicillin or ampicillin).

 Streptococcus spp.
-(Group B, C, and G; β-hemolytic)
+(Group B, C, and G; Beta-hemolytic)

 Susceptibility Test Methods